+Successful vegan and gluten free baking is all about making the right substitutions.
 Can you bake delicious treats without dairy, eggs, or wheat?
-Yes, you can, and you can learn how with this list of easy substitutions for vegan and wheat free baking.
+Yes, you can, and you can learn how with this list of easy substitutions.

 Disclaimer: I am not a healthcare professional – please consult your doctor if you are not sure if an ingredient is safe for you or your family.

 Gluten Free Flours

 Gluten Free Flour Blends – There are so many great gluten free flour blends available these days.
 Most gluten free flour blends that you find in stores are a blend of rice flours, starches like potato starch or tapioca, and other flours like sorghum or garbanzo bean flour.
 These flours are selected because when they combine, they offer the best results for gluten free baking.